Colorado movie massacre gunman found guilty of multiple murders

 The defense had conceded that Holmes was the shooter, but presented expert witnesses who testified that the former neuroscience student was not in control of his actions because he suffered from schizophrenia and heard voices ordering him to kill.

-The prosecution called two court-appointed psychiatrists who concluded that Holmes was legally sane when he plotted and carried out the rampage at a multiplex in the Denver suburb of Aurora.
+The prosecution, meanwhile, called two court-appointed psychiatrists who concluded Holmes was legally sane when he plotted and carried out the July 2012 rampage at a multiplex in the Denver suburb of Aurora.

+Brauchler said Holmes could not take it when he did poorly on exams at the University of Colorado, and broke up with the only girlfriend he had ever been intimate with.

+The prosecution argued that Holmes’ detailed preparations for the attack showed he knew what he was doing, and knew it was wrong.
+They presented evidence about his purchases of guns, tear gas and body armor.
+They also showed how he conducted online research into bomb-making so he could booby-trap his apartment before he left for the cinema.

 “HE DID THIS”

-He said the defendant could not take it when he did poorly on exams at the University of Colorado, and broke up with the only girlfriend with whom he had ever been intimate.

-The prosecution argued that Holmes’ detailed preparations for the attack showed that he knew what he was doing, and knew it was wrong.
-They presented evidence about his purchases of guns, and showed how he conducted online research into bomb-making so he could booby-trap his apartment before he left for the cinema.

-During the trial dozens of wounded survivors testified about how they hid behind plastic chairs from the hail of bullets, and stumbled over the bodies of loved ones as they tried to flee.
+During the trial as dozens of wounded survivors testified about hiding behind plastic chairs from the hail of bullets, and stumbling over the bodies of loved ones as they fled the theater.

-Brauchler’s voice broke as he showed photographs of the dead during his closing argument.
+Brauchler showed photos of the dead during his closing argument.
+His voice broke and he wiped his eyes.

 “That guy, sitting right there,” he said, pointing at Holmes.
 “He did this.”